-Shorter Days and An Early Golden Hour:
+Shorter Days and An Early Golden Hour

-In the summer it’s challenging to photograph little ones during golden hour because it’s so late in the day.
+In the summer, it’s challenging to photograph little ones during golden hour because it’s so late in the day.
 The wonderful thing about fall is that golden hour happens much earlier.
 To capture backlight, shoot into the light and consider placing the sun at the edge of your frame.
-This technique is often one way of capturing flare and haze.
+This technique is one way of capturing flare and haze.

-Trick-or-Treating and The Benefits of a Zoom Lens:
+Trick-or-Treating and the Benefits of a Zoom Lens

 One of my favorite things to document every fall is trick-or-treating.
 It’s a great way to mark children’s growth through the years.
-The environment changes often and I frequently find myself in tight spaces and trying to dodge strangers and crowds while photographing my children in the moment.
-For these situations I choose a Sigma 18-300mm zoom lens paired with a Canon 70D.
-This lens is specifically designed for the most widely used crop-sensor cameras including the Canon Rebel series, and Nikon’s DX format cameras.
+The environment changes often and I frequently find myself in tight spaces, trying to dodge strangers and crowds while photographing my children in the moment.
+For these situations I choose a SIGMA 18-300mm DC Macro OS HSM | Contemporary lens paired with a Canon 70D.
+This lens is specifically designed for the most widely-used crop-sensor cameras including the Canon Rebel series, and Nikon’s DX format cameras.
 A zoom lens with this much flexibility in focal length gives me tons of versatility.
 I can zoom in tight and eliminate a lot of distractions within my frame.
-Or I can zoom wide to capture more of the environment for better storytelling.
+Or I can zoom out wide to capture more of the environment for better storytelling.

 Working With Low Light and Prime Lenses

 The days are shorter in the fall and I often find myself having to work in low light situations.
-For these scenarios I pair my 70D with a 30mm f/1.4 Sigma Art lens which is great for working in this type of light because of its wide aperture at speedy shutter speeds.
-It’s fast and can quickly grab focus in tough situations.
+For these scenarios, I pair my DSLR with a SIGMA 30mm F1.4 DC HSM | Art lens, which is great for working in this type of light because of its wide aperture for speedy shutter speeds.
+Autofocus is fast and can quickly grab focus in tough situations.
 Not only that, it’s sharp even in low light when I have to bump up my ISO.
 Consider placing your subject as close as you can to your light source when working in this type of light.
 The more contrast the easier it will be for your camera to grab focus.

-One of the things I love about the 30mm is that it’s a wonderful lens to use for detail shots, especially indoors when you are working with low light.
+One of the things I love about the SIGMA 30mm F1.4 DC HSM | Art is that it’s a wonderful lens to use for detail shots, especially indoors when you are working with low light.
 I’m able to get in close and quickly capture those details that are so fleeting and important to document.
-It’s important to know that the 30mm on a crop sensor camera like the Canon 70D operates more like a 50mm.
+It’s important to know that the 30mm on a crop sensor camera like the Canon EOS 70D operates more like a 50mm.
 The lens is small and easily portable… bonus as a mother on the go!
 I love to shoot wide open or close to it, but when capturing detail images I often close down my aperture more so that all those little details are in focus.
 Remember the closer you are to your subject the more narrow your focal plane will be.

 Creating That Beautiful Bokeh

 One of the beautiful things about bokeh (the out of focus area within an image) is that it’s not only visually appealing but it can help separate your subject from the background.
-With a wide aperture lens like the 30mm f/1.4 I’m able to shoot with a large aperture along for pretty bokeh and compression.
+With a wide aperture lens like the SIGMA 30mm F1.4 DC HSM | Art I’m able to shoot with a large aperture along for pretty bokeh and compression.